Table of contents

 The government has said the nurseries will be located in ‘childcare deserts’ where there is currently a shortage of early years provision.

-Schools that already have nurseries attached to them will be able to expand and bid for more funding to help them do this.
-These expanded nurseries will be part of the first 300 nurseries in a school.
+Schools that already have nurseries attached to them will be able to expand.
+They will be able to bid for more funding to help them do this.
+These will be part of the first 300 childcare settings attached to a school.

 The school will run the nursery or a private or voluntary provider or a childminder will be asked to run it.